 During the initial days of the sampling program, DEP maintained a residual target of 0.25 mg/L which is relatively low in comparison to the residual target 0f 0.4 mg/L identified in Port Richmond’s historical daily monitoring reports.
 The residual target was increased to 0.35 mg/L on July 7th (the 4th sampling day) and then to 1 mg/L on July 10th (the 7th sampling day).
 This residual target increase is likely due to the relatively high effluent bacteria concentrations observed during the prior days.
 The residual target was reduced to 0.45 mg/L on July 13th (8th sampling day) where it remained for the duration of the sampling program.

 Another chlorine application point at Port Richmond is within the return activated sludge (RAS).
 RAS is chlorinated to mitigate bulking sludge and filamentous organism growth that may be caused by poor aeration control.
-DEP has provided information on RAS chlorination and during the first four sampling days, the chlorine dose was relatively high at 8.8 mg/L. This may explain why the TRC target was set lower than usual at 0.25 mg/L. The RAS chlorination dosage was reduced to 6.3 mg/L on the 4th day of sampling (and the chlorine residual target was increased to 0.35 mg/L) and then set to 0 mg/L on the 8th sampling day for the duration of the program.
+DEP has provided information on RAS chlorination and during the first four sampling days, the RAS chlorine dose was relatively high at 8.8 mg/L. This may explain why the TRC target was set lower than usual at 0.25 mg/L. The RAS chlorination dosage was reduced to 6.3 mg/L on the 4th day of sampling (and the chlorine residual target was increased to 0.35 mg/L) and then set to 0 mg/L on the 8th sampling day for the duration of the program.

 3.8 Sodium Hypochlorite Use

-The potential that variation in the strength of the sodium hypochlorite delivered to the CCTs was also considered by reviewing sodium hypochlorite use at the plant and comparison of deliveries to dates of elevated TRC.
+The potential that variation in the strength of the sodium hypochlorite delivered to the CCTs could be contributing to effluent TRC variation was also considered by reviewing sodium hypochlorite use at the plant and comparison of deliveries to dates of elevated TRC.
 Port Richmond did receive sodium hypochlorite deliveries during eight of the 20 exceedance events, and switching hypo tanks was noted during 11 of the 20 events.
 Port Richmond has three 10,000 gallon bulk storage tanks and one 1,200 gallon emergency drip tank that will flow by gravity if there is a disruption to the chlorination system such as a power outage.
 On average, 5,000 gallon sodium hypochlorite (NaOCl) deliveries are made to the facility 3 to4 times per month.
 Deliveries occurred every 8 days on average, but there have been up to 49 days between deliveries.

 The breakdown of hypochlorite deliveries from 2015 to 2019 are provided in Table 3-2.